A great motivational speaker is confident, empathetic, a good storyteller, and able to connect with an audience.

 13. Jane Fonda

 Fonda earned two Best Actress Oscars, an Emmy, and a Tony Award nomination.
 She revolutionized the fitness industry in the 1980s with an all-time top-grossing home video.
 She’s also dedicated her life to activism and has spent most of her life fighting for what she believes in, from climate change to civil rights to gender equality.
 (She’s even been arrested during protests).

 14. Amy Purdy

-Purdy became a professional snowboarder and three-time paralympic medalist, despite losing both her legs below the knee to meningitis.
+Amy Purdy is a professional snowboarder and three-time paralympic medalist, despite losing both her legs below the knee to meningitis.
 She rebuilt her life after asking herself, “If my life was a book … how would I want this story to end?”

 15. Iyanla Vanzant